apache/airflow/docs/apache-airflow/ui.rst

 Task Instance Context Menu
 ..........................
-From the pages seen above (tree view, graph view, gantt, ...), it is always possible to click on a task instance, and get to this rich context menu that can take you to more detailed metadata, and perform some actions.
+From the pages seen above (grid view, graph view, gantt, ...), it is always possible to click on a task instance, and get to this rich context menu that can take you to more detailed metadata, and perform some actions.